Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors: Introduction

 A large body of work on video anomaly detection has focused on employing auto-encoders (AEs) to address the task \cite{Astrid-ICCVW-2021,Fan-CVIU-2020,Georgescu-TPAMI-2021,Gong-ICCV-2019,Hasan-CVPR-2016,Ionescu-CVPR-2019,Liu-ICCV-2021,Tran-BMVC-2017,Wang-ICIP-2018}, relying on the poor reconstruction capabilities of these models on out-of-distribution data.
 Since training is carried out only on normal examples, it is expected for AEs to exhibit high reconstruction errors when anomalies occur.
 However, several researchers observed that AEs generalize too well \cite{Astrid-ICCVW-2021,Ionescu-CVPR-2019}, being able to reconstruct anomalies with very high precision.
 Thus, to better leverage the reconstruction error of AEs in anomaly detection, researchers explored a few alternatives, from the use of dummy \cite{Ionescu-CVPR-2019} or pseudo-anomalies \cite{Astrid-ICCVW-2021,Georgescu-TPAMI-2021} to the integration of memory modules \cite{Gong-ICCV-2019,Liu-ICCV-2021,Park-CVPR-2020}.
 With the same purpose in mind, we propose to employ masked auto-encoders \cite{He-CVPR-2022} in anomaly detection, introducing new ways to regulate their generalization capacity.
-Indeed, we go beyond employing the standard masked AE framework, and propose two novel changes to enhance the anomaly detection performance of our model.
+Indeed, we go beyond employing the standard masked AE framework, and propose three novel changes to enhance the anomaly detection performance of our model.
 First, we propose to weight tokens based on the magnitude of motion gradients, raising the importance of tokens with higher motion in the reconstruction loss.
-This helps our model to focus on reconstructing tokens with high motion, and avoid reconstructing the background scene, which is typically static for surveillance cameras.
-Second, we integrate a teacher decoder and a student decoder into our masked AE architecture, where the student decoder learns to distill knowledge from the already optimized teacher.
+This makes our model focus on reconstructing tokens with high motion, and avoid reconstructing the background scene, which is typically static for surveillance cameras.
+Second, we attach a classification head to discriminate between normal and pseudo-abnormal instances in the latent encoding space.
+Third, we integrate a teacher decoder and a student decoder into our masked AE architecture, where the student decoder learns to distill knowledge from the already optimized teacher.
 To reduce our processing time, we use a shared encoder for the teacher and student models, leading to a process known as self-distillation \cite{Zhang-PAMI-2022}.
 During the self-distillation process, the shared encoder is frozen.
 We leverage the discrepancy between the outputs given by the teacher and student decoders along with the reconstruction error of the teacher to boost anomaly detection performance.
-Our entire framework is illustrated in Figure \ref{fig_pipeline}.
+Our entire framework, integrating these components into a meticulous design, is shown in Figure \ref{fig_pipeline}.